LoisRP/java-ilpv4-connector-docs/tutorials/peering-ilp-over-http.md

 ```

 {% hint style="danger" %}
 Note that the `shared_secret` above is encrypted using default keys packaged with the Connector in a Java Keystore \(JKS\) file meant for illustration purposes only.
-The decrypted shared secret value is **`shh`** but in a real deployment, you _should_ use a strong shared secret and a new set of keys.
+The decrypted shared secret value is **`shh`**.
+In a real deployment, you _should_ use a strong shared secret and a new set of keys.

 See [Connector Security](../security-guide/crypto.md) for more details.
 {% endhint %}

 ### Create Account: \`peter\`

-The following is a sample payload that can be used to create an account for Peter on the Alice Connector:
+The following sample payload can be used to create an account for Peter on the Alice Connector:

 ```javascript
 {